 Team Coordinator (TC)

 The TC is the ops person of the team.
-They are in charge of making sure meetings are scheduled, checks in with individuals on their task progress, etc. TC and RL can be the same person.
+If you are the TC then you are in charge of making sure meetings are scheduled, checks in with individuals on their task progress, etc.

 The role of the TC is important but not expected to take too much time (except for project management-heavy teams).
 Most of the time, the TC will act like a regular team member contributing to the research, same as everyone else on the team.